 Benefits of Glycolic Acid

 It minimizes the look of fine lines and wrinkles.
 The older we get, the less our skin naturally exfoliates itself.
 If you don’t exfoliate, those dead skin cells really accentuate fine lines and wrinkles.
 The exfoliating action of glycolic acid helps minimize the look of all those fine lines and wrinkles.
-Also, just as a general rule, the cleaner skin is, the less those fine lines and wrinkles are noticeable and nothing helps clean out skin like a good exfoliant.

 It helps hydrate skin.
 In its role as humectant, glycolic acid helps draw moisture from the deeper levels of the skin up to the top layers.
 This will also help it to plump the skin, and visibly reduce the look of fine lines and wrinkles.